How to Decide: Traditional 401(k) or Roth 401(k)?

 Many employer-sponsored retirement plans now offer a Roth 401(k) in addition to a Traditional 401(k).
-Use our calculator to find out which is a better fit for you.
+Use our calculator to find out which could be a better fit for you.

 Understand the differences between a Traditional and Roth 401(k) so that you can save on taxes either now or later.

 Contributions to a Traditional 401(k) are made on a pre-tax basis, so you’ll pay taxes when you start to withdraw in retirement.

 Roth 401(k) contributions are made with after-tax dollars, which means you won’t have to pay more taxes on this money later in life.

 You may have previously associated Roth accounts only in the context of IRAs (Individual Retirement Accounts), but with more employers offering a Roth option as part of a 401(k) plan, it’s important to understand the differences between a Traditional 401(k) and Roth 401(k).

 Participating in your employer’s 401(k) plan is already a big step toward achieving your retirement goals.
 Now, the question to ask is whether you should contribute to a Traditional 401(k) or a Roth 401(k).

 Which type of 401(k) should you choose?
 The answer depends on your personal situation and your retirement goals.
 We developed a calculator to help you decide.
 Get started below.

 Traditional and Roth 401(k)s: What’s the Difference?

 In an effort to encourage us to save for retirement, the government created 401(k) accounts, as well as 403(b), 457, and Thrift Savings Plan (TSP) accounts for government and non-profit employees.